A reader asks if there’s a difference between these two phrases:

 It seems clear that the two phrases are synonymous.

-4 Responses to “In Case Of and In the Event Of”
+4 thoughts on “In Case Of and In the Event Of”

 I have to disagree that “in case of” and “in the event of” are synonymous.
 I bring my umbrella “in case of” rain so that I don’t get wet if it rains.
 If I were to bring my umbrella “in the event of” rain, then I wouldn’t have it until It had started raining and I’d already be wet.

 Sorry, but I beg to disagree: the two expressions are synonymous in the examples cited and are often synonymous … but not always.